MeteorTheLizard/MMM_M9k_Remastered/README.md

  * Sticky Grenade
  * Suicide bomb

+Some models that used to have scopes no longer have scopes.
+This was done to streamline assault rifles and heavy weapons to fit their weapon base (Nobody used the scopes on them anyway).

+**Hard to notice changes for non-developers:**
+ * Every single script file has been optimized and modernized drastically.
+Around 70% of original code lines were removed since they basically do nothing or are not required anymore.
+ * A massload of bugfixes, especially involving shotguns and weapons from the specialties pack.

 # Compatibility

 I cannot guarantee that you can use this Weapon pack as a base for other M9k-based weapons from the workshop.
 It might work, it might not.
 The best thing you can do is to test it out!